 Time management is crucial when taking the GED test.
 With a limited amount of time to complete each section, it’s essential to develop a pacing strategy that works for you.
 Before starting the test, take a moment to understand the format and timing of each section.

-If you find yourself spending too much time on a particular question, mark it and move on.
+If you find yourself spending too much time on a particular question, the best advice is to mark it and move on.
 You can always come back to it later if you have time.
 By managing your time effectively, you’ll be able to complete the test without feeling rushed or stressed.

 Reading carefully and thoroughly is essential for success on the GED test.
 Many students make the mistake of rushing through the questions, which can lead to careless mistakes and incorrect answers.
 Take the time to read each question and all the answer choices carefully.